-- Dedicated server that is not used for anything other than Meridian and its database engine, SQL Server or Oracle.
-We recommend only the Enterprise hardware specifications when Oracle or SQL Server are used on the same computer or with multiple active vaults. - One of the Windows Server operating systems (with latest Service Pack) listed in the Operating Systems section of the Supported Software document for this release of Meridian.
-The operating system should be installed with the roles and services described in Server Role Requirements. - If the vaults will not be hosted on the Meridian application server with the Hypertrieve database engine, a connection to one of the database management systems listed in the Database Management Systems section of the Supported Software document for this release of Meridian. - If any vaults will use a Meridian Enterprise MS SQL Server 5 (or later) database engine to connect to either a local or remote SQL Server instance: - The Microsoft OLE DB Driver for SQL Server (MSOLEDBSQL) must be installed on the Meridian server.
+- Dedicated server that is not used for anything other than Meridian and its database engine, SQL Server or Oracle. - We recommend only the Enterprise hardware specifications when Oracle or SQL Server are used on the same computer or with multiple active vaults. - One of the Windows Server operating systems (with latest Service Pack) listed in the Operating Systems section of the Supported Software document for this release of Meridian. - The operating system should be installed with the roles and services described in Server Role Requirements. - Microsoft .NET Framework 4.7.1 Full Profile (the Client Profile is insufficient) - Any additional requirements for specific operating systems or Meridian releases that are documented in the 2023 Release Notes.